Deed3Labs/ProtocolSDK/README.md

 [View Contract on GitHub](https://github.com/Deed3Labs/DeedNFT-Contracts/blob/contract-changes/src/DeedNFT.sol)

-The `DeedNFT` contract is the core ERC721 token representing real property deeds and titles.
+The `DeedNFT` contract is the core ERC721 token representing real world assets.
 It includes several important features:

 - **Custom Metadata:** Each deed is linked to metadata stored on decentralized platforms (e.g., IPFS), which can include detailed property information.
 - **Validation Integration:** Works in conjunction with validator contracts to ensure that deed data is authentic and correct.